2022 Atlantic hurricane season: Tropical Storm Gaston

 However, additional strengthening was prevented as dry air intruded into Gaston.
-A blocking mid-level high pressure caused the storm to turn southeastward and then southwestward on September 23 and later to the westward on the following day.
+A blocking mid-level high pressure caused the storm to turn southeastward and then southwestward on September 23 and later to the west on the following day.
 Passing between the Azores late on September 23 and early on September 24, Gaston generated heavy rainfall across the archipelago, especially in the western and central islands.
 A weather station at Horta on Faial Island measured a wind gust of 41 mph as Gaston passed through.
 Convection diminished significantly as the storm continued westward and by 00:00 UTC on September 26, Gaston became extratropical about 345 mi west-southwest of Flores Island.
 The remnant low moved west-southwestward until dissipating about 48 hours later.